 What actions can be taken to resolve ownership disputes or adverse possession claims prior to filing a lawsuit?

-We generally recommend starting with a demand letter.
+I generally recommend starting with a demand letter.
 A demand letter is simply a letter that outlines the basis for claiming ownership of the property and asks the other party to consent to the same.
 The purpose of a demand letter is to see if there is any possibility of settlement prior to incurring the costs of litigation.

 If you have already received a demand letter from the other party, the next step is to respond to that letter.
 Depending on the dispute and your likelihood of success if it went to trial, the appropriate response may be a response letter or simply a phone call to discuss the matter.